-Asset condition is based on visual inspection by staff for above ground assets (e.g. open drains), and by using Council's in-house CCTV unit for underground pipe assets.
-This is not entirely complete, although is not considered a material risk due to our ability to easily complete reactive inspections and the low cost of intervention.
+Asset condition is based on visual inspection by staff for above ground assets (e.g. open drains), and by

 Some asset age data exists although there are significant gaps.
 The risk of this is considered immaterial, due to our ability to complete physical inspection of assets and estimate remaining useful life.